colbyprior/gob/Game Reference.md

 ### Spells
+Players may choose spells however a table for randomly rolling is also supplied.

 | Dice Roll | DC  | Name           | Description                                                                                                                                                                                                                                          |
 |-----------|-----|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1-2       | 12  | Cloak          | Go invisible until the end of your next turn, make an attack or cast a spell.                                                                                                                                                                        |